Last Updated on February 15, 2021 by Katie Barton

 How I Painted the Floors

-I lightly sanded the linoleum with a sand block.
+I lightly sanded the linoleum with a sanding block.
 Next, I swept and mopped the floor really well.

 When the floor was dry, I taped off all the trim and prepared to paint.

-I started by used a paintbrush to paint the outer edges and then went back and used a regular nap roller to paint the rest of the floor.
+I started by using a paintbrush to paint the outer edges and then went back and used a regular nap roller to paint the rest of the floor.

 I did a total of three coats, waiting 24 hours between each coat.